I am a straight A student.

 I think this is mainly because we all have after school sports and we don’t need to waste our energy on 90 minutes of whacking a birdy across a three foot tall net.
 While, I might add, holding a germy and archaic racket that could easily cause me to come down with an incurable illness.

-(Photo Courtesy of Mountain Home)
+So much better.
+(Photo Courtesy of Mountain Home) |

 I have written this blog post three times.
 It is very difficult to bring out my inner kindness on a subject I feel so strongly about.
 I understand that P.E. is an imperative class in many cities because it requires kids to become active.
 However, we live in Park City, Utah.
 So why stay in a stinky gym for 90 minutes when you could embrace all the incredible things Park City has to offer in the great outdoors.